MasteRus/transactions_local/README.md

 I decided to implement DDD to solve this task;

-Also, I tried this test to implement test task
+Also, this test task is for experiments with gitlabCI.

-ТЕСТ В ОБРАТНОМ ПОРФДКЕ ПРОВЕРЬ
+# GitlabCI

+I've created pipeline to check quality code from different utilities (PHPCS, PHPStan, Deptrac) and start tests.